-Understanding who is responsible after a worker is injured due to a ladder fall accident is not always straightforward.
-In Ohio, workers’ compensation is a no-fault system, meaning the worker forfeits the right to sue the employer for negligence.
+Understanding who is responsible after an injured due to a ladder fall accident is not always straightforward.
+In Ohio, the system is a no-fault system, meaning the worker forfeits the right to sue the employer for negligence.
 In return, the employer cannot raise the defense of assumption of risk or contributory negligence, for example.
 This system protects all parties involved from civil lawsuits.

-Due to the structure of Ohio’s workers’ compensation system, neither the employer nor the employee is held responsible after an injury due to a ladder fall accident.
-Rather, the employee is able to collect workers’ compensation to offset medical expenses and lost income.
-Injured employees are entitled to workers’ compensation regardless of fault.
+Due to the structure of Ohio’s system, neither the employer nor the employee is held responsible after an injury due to a ladder fall accident.
+Rather, the employee is able to collect compensation to offset medical expenses and lost income.
+Injured employees are entitled to compensation regardless of fault.

 Contact a Toledo Ladder Fall Accident Attorney at Schaffer & Associates LPA Today